Because the orders always change, amiright?

 There’s one other option for travel coverage that you may not have thought of: Your credit card.

 Useful for more than just running up debt and jimmying the lock when your toddler locks himself in his bedroom, your credit card might — emphasis on the “might” — offer you some travel protection.

 I stumbled across this tidbit of information when planning a trip recently and called my credit card company to ask.
 No dice.
 Mine offered some travel protection, but not the kind that would cover our military concerns.

 There may be other cards that offer the same, similar or even better travel benefits, I’m certainly not saying Chase is the only one.
-If you know of a card that provides similar travel coverage for military families, please tell me in the comments.
 Also, it’s worth noting that I’m specifically talking about the Chase Sapphire card.
 Other Chase cards do not feature the same travel protection.

 Here’s why I like the Chase Sapphire card: The insurance on the Chase Sapphire card specifically covers any change in military orders.
 And they cover it for both the card holder and a traveling companion, not just an immediate family member.
 The Chase Sapphire card also covers multiple people in a family — so if the service member has to cancel, the entire family can recoup the costs.
 It covers cancellations and interruptions for other reasons, too.
 And, yes, I called Chase, spoke to several representatives, and confirmed all of this, right before I applied for the card.